 In-Hall Safety Checklist

-- Always keep your door locked: Consider your residence hall room to be like an apartment.
+- Lock your door!
+Consider your residence hall room to be like an apartment.
 Even leaving your door unlocked while you go down the hall allows enough time for someone to enter your room.

-- Do not attach your room keys to your UVM ID because it could give someone immediate and easy access to your room, especially if they know you.
+- Don't attach your room key to your UVM ID because it could give someone immediate and easy access to your room, especially if they know you.

 - Be on the same page as your roommate(s): Have a conversation about the security of your room.

 - Never let strangers into the residence halls: If you see someone you don’t know trying to enter your residence hall without swiping their ID card, it's OK to ask them if they are a resident.